Siddopari/STEMlab_Pynq-SDK/Analog-echo.md

 * Interface the 125 MSa/s ADCs and DACs of the Redpitaya-125-14.

-* Build a simple AXI stream module.
+* Use a simple AXI stream module.

 **Description:**